HS-Ansbach-CCS/dyca/README.md

   doi={10.1109/OJSP.2020.3038369}
   }
 ```
 DOI: [10.1109/OJSP.2020.3038369](https://doi.org/10.1109/OJSP.2020.3038369)

-## There are different ways to use the DyCA algorithm:
-1. You know the number of linear and nonlinear components --> fine, you can use dyca(signal, time, m, n)
-2. You know only the number of linear components, but not the dimension n of the underlying deterministic system:
-    - with dyca(signal, time, m) you get the generalized eigenvalues and the singular values of the projection matrix and you can decide how many nonlinear components you want to use
-    - run a second time dyca(signal, time, m, n) with the number of linear and nonlinear components (m: linear components, n: dimension of the system) you want to use
-3. You don't know the number of linear and nonlinear components:
-    - with dyca(signal, time) you get the generalized eigenvalues and you can decide how many linear components you want to use (Now you are in scenario 2.)
-    - run a second time dyca(signal, time, m) with the number of linear components you want to use --> you get the singular values of the projection matrix and you can decide how many nonlinear components you want to use
-    - run a third time dyca(signal, time, m, n) with the number of linear and nonlinear components (n = linear + nonlinear components) you want to use

-## Example Code
-For the third case: **roessler70_example.ipynb** \
-Else: in example_code/{attractorname}\_{additivenoise}\_example.py

-## Example data
-In ./example_data you find the data for the example code \
-Filenamestructure: \
-    - {attractorname}\_{componentnoise}\_{additivenoise}.csv \
-componentnoise and additivenoise specify the SNR in dB

 ## Acknowledgement
 This work was supported by the German Federal Ministry of Education and Research (BMBF, Funding number: 05M20WBA).